n8design/htwoo/docs/README.md

 It plays nicely together with applications such as Microsoft SharePoint and Microsoft Teams.

+> **Don't get set into one form, adapt it and build your own, and let it grow, be like water.** Empty your mind, be formless, shapeless — like water.
+Now you put water in a cup, it becomes the cup; You put water into a bottle it becomes the bottle; You put it in a teapot it becomes the teapot.
+Now water can flow or it can crash.
+Be water, my friend. - [Bruce Lee](https://www.youtube.com/watch?v=cJMwBwFj5nQ))

 **Maintainer:** [Stefan Bauer (N8D)](https://github.com/StfBauer), [Julie Turner](https://github.com/juliemturner)

 **Contributor:** You ❤️